Magic in the Moonlight

 The spirit of music

 Throughout, the movie plays fine music of the period.
-Its lyrical heart is the carefully chosen, entrancing love song by Cole Porter, "You Do Something to Me".
+Its lyrical overture is the carefully chosen, entrancing love song by Cole Porter, "You Do Something to Me".
 I had enjoyed this song before, at various times.
 I never felt it so intimately as I do now, with Magic in the Moonlight become the springboard for my continuing fascination.
-Sung beautifully during the opening credits, it deepens the seemingly clear and transparent scenes right in front of us.
+Sung beautifully during the opening credits, it defines and deepens the seemingly clear and transparent scenes developing in front of us.

 A philosophy for magic